 Free apps sometimes have a bad reputation, but many are gems that are so good you won’t believe they’re free.
 We’ve scoured the App Store to find the very best, and sorted them into handy categories, which you can find on the following pages.

-On this page you'll find the app of the week - our top new selection to try out, and check back every seven days where you'll find a new option to test.
+On this page you'll find the best app of the month - our top new or updated selection to try out, and check back every month to find a new option to test.
 After that, it's the best entertainment apps (surely the best reason to own an iPad...) and a variety of categories on the following pages to tickle your fancy.

 The best free entertainment apps for iPad